dotnet/csharplang/proposals/default-interface-methods.md

 }
 abstract class F : IF { } // error: 'F' does not implement 'IF.M'
 ```

+It is possible for a virtual property declared in an interface to have a most specific override for its `get` accessor in one interface and a most specific override for its `set` accessor in a different interface.
+This is considered a violation of the *most specific override* rule.

 ### `static` and `private` methods